-- Extend maternity leave and statutory maternity pay for the parents of premature or sick babies facing a hospital stay of two weeks or more to reflect their total hospital stay. - MAT B1 forms to be available on the neonatal unit. - To publish advice for all employers on supporting the parents of premature or sick babies.
+- Extend maternity leave and statutory maternity pay for the parents of premature or sick babies facing a hospital stay of two weeks or more to reflect their total hospital stay. - MAT B1 forms to be available on the neonatal unit. - The Department for Business, Innovation and Skills to publish advice for all employers on supporting the parents of premature or sick babies.